RealmKnight/CNWC-BLET-GCA-PLD-App/push_not.md

 ## Next Steps and Integration

-After implementing the phases above, we'll need to:

-1. Update the profile screen to use the new centralized token registration
+- [x] Update the profile screen to use the new centralized token registration
-2. Ensure proper initialization at app startup with auth coordination
+- [x] Ensure proper initialization at app startup with auth coordination
-3. Update notification tab to use the store without duplicate subscriptions
+- [x] Update notification tab to use the store without duplicate subscriptions
-4. Create test harness for sending notifications during development
-5. Document the system for the team and create troubleshooting guide

 ## Risk Assessment